Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 Using goals and rewards, task factorization endows warehousing policies and Q values in multi-task lifelong settings.
-The multi-task lifelong problem can be treated as a relationship graph between existing tasks generated from latent space~\shortcite{mendez-iclr22a}.
-On the other hand, methods such as \shortciteA{devin-icra17a} factor MDPs into agent-specific and task-specific degrees of variation, for which individual modules can be trained.
-Disentanglement using variational encoder-decoder models~\shortcite{hu-arxiv19a} can help control morphologically different agents by factorizing dynamics into shared and agent-specific factors.
-Additionally, methods such as \shortciteA{raza-icit19a} partition the agent's problem into interconnected sub-agents that learn local control policies.
+Relationship graphs between existing tasks generated from a latent space provide a way to model lifelong multi-task learning problems~\shortcite{mendez-iclr22a}.
+On the other hand, methods such as those presented by \shortciteA{devin-icra17a} factor MDPs into agent-specific and task-specific degrees of variation, for which individual modules are trained.
+Disentanglement using variational encoder-decoder models~\shortcite{hu-arxiv19a} helps control morphologically different agents by factorizing dynamics into shared and agent-specific factors.
+Additionally, methods similar to the work of \shortciteA{raza-icit19a} partition the agent's problem into interconnected sub-agents that learn local control policies.

-Methods that utilize the skills framework effectively warehouse learned primitives, similar to how options warehouse associated policies in HRL.
-These can subsequently be used for maximizing mutual information in lower layers~\shortcite{florensa-iclr17a}, sketching together a policy~\shortcite{heess-arxiv16a}, diversity-seeking priors in continual settings~\shortcite{eysenbach-iclr19a}, or for partitioned states spaces~\shortcite{mankowitz-arxiv15a}.
-In a similar vein, \shortciteA{gupta-iclr17a} apply the warehouse pattern on a latent embedding space, learned using auxiliary optimization.
+Methods that utilize the skills framework effectively create a portfolio of learned primitives, similar to options in HRL.
+These are subsequently used for maximizing mutual information in lower layers~\shortcite{florensa-iclr17a}, sketching together a policy~\shortcite{heess-arxiv16a}, diversity-seeking priors in continual settings~\shortcite{eysenbach-iclr19a}, or for partitioned states spaces~\shortcite{mankowitz-arxiv15a}.
+Similarly, \shortciteA{gupta-iclr17a} apply the portfolio pattern on a latent embedding space, learned using auxiliary optimization.

 \paragraph{Decomposed Models.} Decompositions that inherently exist in models lead to approaches that often ensemble multiple models that individually reflect different aspects of the problem.
-Ensemble methods such as \shortciteA{goyal-iclr21a} capture the dynamics in individual modules that sparsely interact and use attention mechanisms~\shortcite{vaswani-neurips17a}.
-Ensembling dynamics can also help with few-shot adaptation to unseen MDPs~\shortcite{lee-neurips21a}.
-Factored models can also be combined with relational decompositions to bind actions to object-centric representations~\shortciteA{biza-arxiv22a}.
-Latent representations in hierarchical settings~\shortcite{abdulhai-aaai22a} can additionally improve the sample inefficiency of Deep Option Critic \shortcite{bacon-aaai17a}.
+Ensemble methods such as Recurrent Independent Mechanisms~\shortcite{goyal-iclr21a} capture the dynamics in individual modules that sparsely interact and use attention mechanisms~\shortcite{vaswani-neurips17a}.
+Ensembling dynamics also helps with few-shot adaptation to unseen MDPs~\shortcite{lee-neurips21a}.
+Factored models combined with relational decompositions help bind actions to object-centric representations~\shortcite{biza-iclr22a}.
+Latent representations in hierarchical settings~\shortcite{abdulhai-aaai22a} improve the sample inefficiency of methods such as the Deep Option Critic~\shortcite{bacon-aaai17a}.